OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-push.md

         var table = azureMobileApps.table();

         table.insert(function (context) {
-        // For more information about hello Notification Hubs JavaScript SDK,
+        // For more information about the Notification Hubs JavaScript SDK,
         // see http://aka.ms/nodejshubs
         logger.info('Running TodoItem.insert');

-        // Define hello WNS payload that contains hello new item Text. var payload = "<toast><visual><binding template=\ToastText01\><text id=\"1\">"
+        // Define the WNS payload that contains the new item Text. var payload = "<toast><visual><binding template=\ToastText01\><text id=\"1\">"
                                     + context.item.text + "</text></binding></visual></toast>";

-        // Execute hello insert.  hello insert returns hello results as a Promise,
+        // Execute the insert.
+The insert returns the results as a Promise,
-        // Do hello push as a post-execute action within hello promise flow. return context.execute()
+        // Do the push as a post-execute action within the promise flow. return context.execute()
             .then(function (results) {
-                // Only do hello push if configured if (context.push) {
+                // Only do the push if configured if (context.push) {
                     // Send a WNS native toast notification. context.push.wns.sendToast(null, payload, function (error) {